sdatsenko/docker-gitbook/README.md

 All options are mandatory only for the first execution.
 Once container is created it can be started by using `docker run devbook` command.

+## Reading GitBook

+Connect to the [http://localhost:4000](http://localhost:4000) to access GitBook content.

 ## Stopping docker container

 ```